 So when Julie asked Pamela if she was interested in creating a podcast for reviewing those middle-grade books, what else could Pamela say except, “heck yes!”?

 And so, Middle-Grade Mavens was born.

-If you know a librarian, teacher, parent or even a bookshop that is looking for book recommendations, please pass on our details, leave a recommendation on our Facebook Page or write us a review in iTunes.
+If you know a librarian, teacher, parent or even a bookshop that is looking for book recommendations, please pass on our details, leave a recommendation on our Facebook Page or write us a review on Apple Podcasts.

 With a background in paediatric nursing, Julie Anne Grasso spent many years literally wrapping children in cotton wool.
 Every day she witnessed courage and resilience from the tiny people she cared for, which inspired her to write stories to entertain them.
 A self-confessed science fiction nerd and cupcake enthusiast, Julie is the author of the Frankie Dupont Mysteries, as well as quirky historical middle-grade fiction, zany time wrangling junior fiction adventures and funny picture books with STEM themes.
-Represented by Danielle Binks, of Jacinta di Mase Literary Management, she lives in Melbourne and is hoping to perfect her gluten-free apple/cinnamon/peanut butter cupcake recipe to take the world by storm.
+Julie lives in Melbourne and is hoping to perfect her gluten-free apple/cinnamon/peanut butter cupcake recipe to take the world by storm.